chromium/chromium/styleguide/c++/c++.md

   * There is no `(c)` after `Copyright`.
   * `$YEAR` should be set to the current year at the time a file is created, and not changed thereafter.
-  * For files specific to Chromium OS, replace the word Chromium with the phrase Chromium OS.
+  * For files specific to ChromiumOS, replace the word Chromium with the phrase ChromiumOS.
   * If the style changes, don't bother to update existing files to comply with the new style.
 For the same reason, don't just blindly copy an existing file's header when creating a new file, since the existing file may use an